List of JoJo's Bizarre Adventure characters: Part 5: Golden Wind

 Another member of Bucciarati's gang.
 He was sentenced to prison for killing gang members that had attacked him after he'd come to the aid of a woman being assaulted, with the court not believing the truth that Mista had been acting in self defense, since he hadn't been injured.
 Somehow, through the will of destiny, all of the bullets fired at him had missed, and Mista fired back four shots with pin-point accuracy whilst under fire.
 Bucciarati arranged for the charges to be dropped, and recruited Mista to his gang.
 Mista uses a revolver as his weapon of choice in conjunction with his stand, Sex Pistols (セックス・ピストルズ, Sekkusu Pisutoruzu).
 (Note: "Six Bullets" in official English releases.)
 Sex Pistols is represented by six bullet-shaped humanoids, numbered from #1 through #7 with no #4.
 Mista controls them by telling them to send the bullet ricocheting in a certain direction.
 Each of them have distinct personalities; they love to eat, and if not fed, will not work.
 Sex Pistols has no #4, due to Mista's tetraphobia, associating the number 4 with bad luck or danger much like the Japanese and other Eastern cultures, despite being Italian.

+In Japanese, he is voiced by Kohsuke Toriumi in the anime and subsequent appearances, Kenji Akabane in Eyes of Heaven and All Star Battle, and Kentarō Itō in the 2002 game.
+In English, he is voiced by Sean Chiplock.